 Horses to the Rescue - This activity is in the displays about 'Making Their Mark Around the World'.

-Find the model of tiny soldiers, horses and a tent.
-This is a scene from the Franco-Prussian War, fought in 1870-71 between France and Prussia (now part of Germany).
+Find the display case with the group of tiny soldiers, horses, and a tent - this is a scene from the Franco-Prussian War.